How to choose

 - Older 30-year mortgages still in their early years at higher rates

 For most homeowners with 2020-2022 origination, stay with your existing mortgage and use HELOC or home equity loan for equity access.
+You can sanity-check current pricing on our mortgage rates page.

 When to choose HELOC